 This is due to splitting of the layer of the wall (dissection) of the aorta, the main artery in the body and is usually related to very high blood pressure.
 The pain is usually described as a tearing pain in the chest, radiating to the back.
 The dissection may extend into the origin of the aorta and block off one or more of the coronary arteries, leading to a heart attack.
 Aortic dissection is also a medical emergency.

 “Chest pains have many underlying causes.
-Treat any sudden, severe and recurring chest pains not relieved by rest as a medical emergency,” Dr Wong advises.
+Treat any sudden, severe and recurring chest pains not relieved by rest as a medical emergency,” Adj Assoc Prof Wong advises.